micmejia/bible-dump/NKJV/Romans/Rom 11.md

 Let their eyes be darkened, so that they do not see, And bow down their back always." ## Israel's Rejection Not Final

 ###### 11
 I say then, have they stumbled that they should fall?
 Certainly not!
-But through their [^b]fall, to provoke them to jealousy, salvation _has come_ to the Gentiles.
+But through their fall, to provoke them to jealousy, salvation _has come_ to the Gentiles.

 ###### 12
-Now if their [^c]fall _is_ riches for the world, and their failure riches for the Gentiles, how much more their fullness!
+Now if their fall _is_ riches for the world, and their failure riches for the Gentiles, how much more their fullness!

 ###### 13
 For I speak to you Gentiles; inasmuch as I am an apostle to the Gentiles, I magnify my ministry,